 The remuneration to the members of the Board of Directors is determined annually by the General Meeting, on the basis of the Board's responsibility, expertise, time commitment and the complexity of the operations of the Group.
-The nomination committee will propose the reward for approval by the General Meeting.
+The nomination committee will propose the remuneration for approval by the General Meeting.

 The remuneration is not linked to the Group's performance.
-No directors have been granted or will be granted share options, and no directors are parts in incentive programs available for the executive management and/ or other employees.
+No directors have been granted or will be granted share options, and no directors are part of incentive programs available for the executive management and/ or other employees.

-More detailed information about the reward of individual directors in 2012 is provided in

-Note 20 to the consolidated financial statements for the Group.
+More detailed information about the reward of individual directors in 2013 is provided in Note 6 to the consolidated financial statements for the Group.

 As a general rule, no members of the Board of Directors (or companies with which they are associated) shall take on specific assignments for the Group in addition to their appointment as director.
-If such assignments are taken on, they shall be dis closed to the full Board, and the remuneration shall be approved by the Board.
-Further, all remuneration paid to each of the directors shall be described in the Annual Report.
-Such description shall include details of all elements of the remuneration and benefits of each member of the Board any remuneration paid in addition to normal director's fees included.
+If such assignments are taken on, they shall be disclosed to the full Board, and the remuneration shall be approved by the Board.
+Further, all remuneration paid to each of the directors shall be described in the Annual Report Such description shall include details of all elements of the remuneration and benefits of each member of the Board and any remuneration paid in addition to normal director's fees.
+Details regarding Erwin Joseph Pierre Godec's remuneration are disclosed in Note 6 to the consolidated financial statements.